jaromaster/finance-server/run.md

 # How to run server

-## deno run --allow-net main.ts dbhost="some ip" dbpass="some password"
+## deno run --allow-net --allow-read main.ts dbhost="some ip" dbpass="some password"

 # How to run tests